LadybugDB/ladybug-docs/src/content/docs/cypher/query-clauses/call.md

 ```

 ### SHOW_PROJECTED_GRAPHS
-To list all existing projected graphs in a Kuzu database, you can use the `SHOW_PROJECTED_GRAPHS` function.
+To list all existing projected graphs in a Ladybug database, you can use the `SHOW_PROJECTED_GRAPHS` function.

 | Column | Description | Type |
 | ------ | ----------- | ---- |